 Like many neighbouring countries in the Levant, Jordan is known for its dips and tiny, tasty dishes called mezze.
 Scattered on the table in bowls and mopped up with fresh pita or saj breads, meals begin with an overwhelming array of options.
 Mouttabal to tabouli, hummus, labne yoghurt, and a variety of other rich and creamy appetizers, each with its own distinct taste but fitting seamlessly, one after the other, into a crescendo of flavours.
 To start each meal with an assault of tastes seemed decadent at first but quickly became the norm, setting the stage for the more complicated, show-worthy main dishes — like maklouba.

-Maklouba is pre-cooked in segments, vegetables first and rice second, folded with a mix of traditionally Middle Eastern flavours.
+As per the recipe for Maklouba below, it is pre-cooked in segments.
+Vegetables first and rice second, folded with a mix of traditionally Middle Eastern flavours.
 Piled artfully into a pot and cooked over the stove, the whole lot of it is tipped upside down on the plate once complete, revealing the patterns of meat and vegetables below.
 The rice (used to getting its own plate) is relegated to second billing.
 Sorry, rice!
 The chicken-eggplant-cauliflower combo is just too good to ignore.

 It’s not a difficult dish to make, though it does take a few hours.
 Presentation, however, is key: when you up-end the pot as you serve the dish, you want a neat pile of vegetables and meat to stare at.